GrosSacASac/lucky-wheel-lux-2020/readme.md

 If you answered correclty, you win.

-Refresh the page to try another chalenge.
+Refresh the page to try another.
+There are currently 2 scenarios oranges and Find The lyer,

 ## lucky wheel results